DAVID J. WILLIS ATTORNEY

 Intelligent structuring implies an awareness not only of the mechanics of a proposed transaction but also of potential outcomes and their consequences.
 A willingness to look down the road, so to speak, where it may fork one way or another.
 Clients are sometimes astonishingly reluctant to this, accusing the attorney of trying to "kill the deal"—an unjust charge in most cases.
 An attorney's job is to make the deal work, ideally in the client's best interest, which brings us back to structuring issues.

-Knowledgeable investors will have an entity, perhaps a management company, that (acting through an assumed name) is utilized for business with tenants, vendors, contractors, brokers, and other persons who might one day get riled up and file a lawsuit.
-The management company is a shell that contains employees, rental furniture, and leased vehicles.
+Knowledgeable investors will have an entity, a management company, that (acting through an assumed name) is utilized for business with tenants, vendors, contractors, brokers, and other persons who might one day get riled up and file a lawsuit.
+The management company is substantially a shell that contains employees, rental furniture, leased vehicles, and minimal cash.
 It is an equity-free dead-end for creditors.
 Hard assets reside in a separate holding company that does business with no one.
-The public does not even know that the holding company exists.
+The public should not even know that the holding company exists.
 In any case, prudent investors avoid signing contracts, leases, and the like in their personal name.
 All decisions that may have liability implications are made with an eye toward asset protection.

 In the context of a partnership, it is therefore preferable for the investor to choose an existing entity (or perhaps form a new entity) in order to participate in the deal, making the enterprise a partnership of entities.
 This provides the best protection.
 And when it comes to personal signatures and guarantees, the solution is often to just say no.